lutzfischer/xiFDR/README.md

 When psmid is given run and scan number become optional.

-Some more that can be used xiFDR internal to improve the results of the FDR calculation:
+Some more that can be used by xiFDR's boost function to improve the results of the FDR calculation:

 | column name | Description |
 |-------------| ----------- |